citojaya/vtk/README.md

 ## VTK

-Python scripts used for extracing unstructured data from numerical models
+Python scripts used for extracting unstructured data from numerical models